-- Implement the policies of the Municipal Development Plan, the Long-Term Growth Management Strategy and other city-wide approved policy documents in a manner that is sensitive to the goals and objectives of the Bowness community. - Encourage a diversified population mix, along with a range of residential, commercial, and social facilities to accommodate such a mix, in keeping with the small town atmosphere of the community. - Encourage any necessary modifications to the community's transportation system that will move regional traffic onto existing and future major transportation corridors.
-Provide residents of Bowness with the skills, methods - Provide residents of Bowness with the skills, method and opportunities to actively and effectively participate in the development of their community. - Ensure adequate public consultation occurs whenever changes or impacts within the community are contemplated.
-Ensure all forms of environmental maintenance and enhancement are used in a manner that protects and - Ensure all natural areas are used in a manner that embraces their natural beauty and ecological benefits.
+- Implement the policies of the Municipal Development Plan, the Long-Term Growth Management Strategy and other city-wide approved policy documents in a manner that is sensitive to the goals and objectives of the Bowness community. - Encourage a diversified population mix, along with a range of residential, commercial, and social facilities to accommodate such a mix, in keeping with the small town atmosphere of the community. - Encourage any necessary modifications to the community's transportation system that will move regional traffic onto existing and future major transportation corridors. - Provide residents of Bowness with the skills, methods and opportunities to actively and effectively participate in the development of their community. - Ensure adequate public consultation occurs whenever - changes or impacts within the community are contemplated. - Ensure all forms of environmental maintenance and enhancement are used in a manner that protects and preserves the natural attributes of the community. - Ensure all natural areas are used in a manner that embraces their natural beauty and ecological benefits. - Work towards creating more self-sufficiency within the community in terms of employment, services, and shopping. - Retain and enhance the low density residential character of Bowness. - Encourage rehabilitation and renovation of existing structures wherever feasible.